Studying at University should be some of the most satisfying years of your life, but there are lots of factors that make it rewarding.

 One of the main reasons for going to University is based around a career ambition, as many professions require you to have a degree as a minimum.
 Use Flights Careers section to research your perfect career and see what the minimum requirements are to achieving your goal.

 Not sure what sort of career you want yet?
 That's fine, but choose a course or subject that you are interested in, career options will open up once you have finished your studies.

 When we talk about the best-ranked Universities in the UK, we automatically think of Oxford and Cambridge (right?).
-But did you know that Bristol University ranked top 10 in the UK, in over 10 subjects in 2020, or that to be an actor, you're probably best studying at Lancaster University?
+But did you know that Bristol University ranked top 10 in the UK, in over 10 subjects in 2020, or that to be an actor in 2022, you're probably best studying at Coventry University?

 Flight allows you to filter and rank found courses, in order of: